 Michelle Allard RN BN (Manitoba)

 Michelle Allard is one of the seven founding members of CFPNA.
 She developed the first CFPNA website in 2008 and continues her role on the executive committee as Website Manger.
-Past positions on the executive committee have also included Membership Chair, President Elect and President (2012-2014).
-She has 26+ years of nursing experience in the areas of acute care paediatric, rural public health, urban community health and her current position is an Academic Primary Care Nurse in an urban Family Medicine Residency Training Program, University of Manitoba.Michelle co-published a research paper on the Role of the RN in Family Medicine Training Programs.
-Her primary clinical interest is maternal/child care and she is a certified Triple P Parenting Consultant.
+Past positions on the executive committee have included original Membership Chair, President Elect and President (2012-2014).
+She has 29+ years of nursing experience in the areas of acute care paediatric, rural public health, urban community health and within her position as an Academic Primary Care Nurse in an urban Family Medicine Residency Training Program, University of Manitoba.Michelle co-published a research paper on the Role of the RN in Family Medicine Training Programs and participated on the CFPC Patient Medical Home Steering Committee.

 Regional Meeting Coordinator (non-voting)